 Indexes are comprised of data accessible in an ordered manner.
 As indexes physically grow in size, the number of levels within the index also increase, which can affect performance.
-Generally speaking, access
+Generally speaking, access to a data record requires the number of index levels plus 1.
+As such, it is advisable to maintain index levels

-The screen columns ActIndx and IndexL, as shown below, provide the Actual Index levels at the time of screen display and the Index levels recorded in the associated Catalog.
-Sorting by and/or comparing these values provides two pieces of information.
-First, it shows the number currently required.
-Second, if the Actual index levels and the Index level recorded in the Catalog vary greatly, SQL/MP compiles may not be choosing the most optimum access path.
+The screen columns ActIndx, IndexL and IndxVar, as shown below, provide the Actual Index levels at the time of screen display, the Index levels recorded in the associated Catalog and the difference.
+Sorting by and/or comparing these values provides two pieces of information: 1) how many index levels are physically present, and 2) SQL/MP compiles may not be choosing the most optimum access path if the catalog differs greatly from the physical underlying files.